-The Ford government’s “Roadmap to Recovery” is off to a promising start after the province announced Monday that Step 1 will begin a few days ahead of schedule, moving ahead on June 11 instead of the targeted June 14 date.
+The Ford government’s “Roadmap to Recovery” is set to enter its final stage after the province announced Friday that it will enter Step 3 on July 16 a few days ahead of schedule.

 Premier Doug Ford announced back on May 20 that outdoor amenities would reopen with restrictions in place, revealing the three-step plan in the process.

-As Ontario vaccinates more of its population at an accelerated pace, the three steps will be based on that supply and the daily clip at which people get the shot.
+As Ontario vaccinates more of its population at an accelerated pace, the three steps continue to be based on that supply and the daily clip at which people get the shot.

-The province will also factor in COVID-19 case counts, percent positivity, and hospitalization rates.
+The province has factored in COVID-19 case counts, percent positivity, and hospitalization rates.

 As a result, each step will be in place for at least 21 days “to evaluate any impacts on key public health and health system indicators.”